jvoisin/snuffleupagus/doc/source/features.rst

 This feature is roughly the same than the `Suhosin one <https://suhosin.org/stories/configuration.html#transparent-encryption-options>`_.

-Having a secret server-side key will prevent anyone (even the user himself) from reading the content of the cookie, reducing the impact of an application storing sensitive data client-side.
+Having a secret server-side key will prevent anyone (even the user) from reading the content of the cookie, reducing the impact of an application storing sensitive data client-side.